We may earn money or products from the companies mentioned in this post.

 Brica Fold N’ Go Travel Bassinet

 If you’re looking for something even smaller and more compact, the Brica Fold N Go Travel Bassinet may be your best bet.
+In our opinion, this is one of the best baby bassinets for travel.
 It’s collapsible locking tubular frame is perfect for travel as it folds flat and weighs only three pounds.
 This is a great option for babies, but without a protective barrier, once babies can crawl or stand this bassinet may no longer be a wise option.

 BABY JOY Foldable Travel Crib